-Are you as tired of Nigerian bank scams, slick sounding invites to the ‘latest, greatest money making schemes,’ or shocking images and videos that lead you to malware?
+Are you tired of Nigerian bank scams, slick-sounding invites to the ‘latest, greatest money-making schemes,’ or shocking images and videos that lead you to malware?
 Yeah, us too, which is why we decided to share some crucial information about these scams with you.

-Unless you’re willing to completely separate from the digital age, meaning unless you’re ready to close out all of your email addresses and not deal with that anymore, then there’s no way to completely block all spam.
+Unless you’re willing to completely separate from the digital age, meaning that you’re ready to close out all of your email addresses and not deal with that anymore, then there’s no way to block all spam completely.
 There are some great filters and other strategies that you can employ, but all of them require some diligence on your part to avoid falling prey to these unscrupulous (and often anonymous) senders.

 Let’s Get Down to the Nitty-Gritty

-Alright, without further adieu, let’s talk about the 5 things you can do right now that will minimize the amount of spam clogging up your inbox.
+Alright, without further adieu, let’s talk about the five things you can do right now that will minimize the amount of spam clogging up your inbox.

-Every email service will likely have some kind of filter, but you need to keep training it to make it as efficient as possible.
+Every email service will likely have some filter, but you must keep training to make it as efficient as possible.
 You do this by finding spam and reporting it.

-Remember though: if you subscribed for an email newsletter or other service and then report them for sending you ‘spam,’ you’re being unfair to them.
-If you no longer wish to receive these legitimate emails, simply take the couple of seconds to ‘unsubscribe.’
+Remember, though, that you’re unfair to them if you subscribe for an email newsletter or other service and report them for sending you spam.
+If you no longer wish to receive these legitimate emails, take a couple of seconds to ‘unsubscribe.’
 It should be quick and painless.

+Please do NOT click on a link or reply to it.
 Whatever you do, the moment you notice it’s spam, close it, report it as such, and delete it.
-Do NOT click on a link or reply to it.
-Sure, it can feel good spotting spam, but if you reply to tell the sender how perverted and sick they are, they’ll just know they have a legitimate address and you can probably expect a mountain more spam emails coming through.
+Sure, it can feel good spotting spam, but if you reply to tell the sender how perverted and sick they are, they’ll know they have a legitimate address, and you can probably expect a mountain more spam emails coming through.

 If you spot spam before you open it, don’t open it.
-Some emails can send info on which ones were opened, and that’s the ones they want to hit even harder.
+Some emails can send info on which ones were opened, which is why they want to hit even more problematic.

-If you don’t have to publish your email address on any site (social media or otherwise), don’t do it.
+Don’t do it if you don’t have to publish your email address on any site (social media or otherwise).
 The fewer people who have access to it, the better.

-If you’re inundated with spam and simply can’t keep up with it, this drastic measure might be your best option.
-Some people keep an email address as their ‘public’ presence, and a separate one just for more trustworthy resources.
+If you’re inundated with spam and can’t keep up with it, this drastic measure might be your best option.
+Some people keep an email address as their ‘public’ presence and a separate one for more trustworthy resources.
 While we don’t advocate these drastic measures, it might be just the ticket to save you from endless junk emails.

-The spam filter that comes with your basic email account might be okay, but it’s never going to match the positive results you’ll find with a quality third party one.
+The spam filter that comes with your primary email account might be okay, but it’s never going to match the positive results you’ll find with a quality third-party one.
 It’s an investment, but when you can save a lot of time not having to sift through spam and avoid malware, it’s worth it.